Hypercubical manifolds in homotopy type theory: Introduction

-\paragraph{Plan of the paper} We begin by recalling basic notations and constructions in homotopy type theory (\cref{hott}), as well as the traditional definition of the hypercubical manifold in topological spaces (\cref{topological-definition}).
-The main novel contents of the paper can be found in \cref{hypercubical-hott}, where we define the hypercubical manifold in homotopy type theory, and show that the fiber of the canonical map $\HM\to\B Q$ is $\S3$, by iteratively using the flattening lemma on skeleta of $\HM$.
-We then deduce all expected properties from this fiber sequence.
-Finally, we introduce and motivate higher dimensional generalizations of the hypercubical manifold (in \cref{higher}) and conclude.
+\paragraph{Plan of the paper} We begin by recalling the traditional definition of the hypercubical manifold in topological spaces in \cref{topological-definition}, as well as basic notation and constructions in homotopy type theory in \cref{hott}.
+The main contributions of the paper can be found in \cref{hypercubical-hott}, where we define the hypercubical manifold in homotopy type theory, and show that the fiber of the canonical map $\HM\to\B Q$ is $\S3$ by iteratively using the flattening lemma on skeleta of $\HM$.
+We then deduce all expected properties from this fiber sequence in \cref{higher}.
+Finally, we introduce and motivate higher-dimensional generalizations of the hypercubical manifold and conclude in \cref{sec:conclusion}.